-Projects will be selected through a competitive, single-phase application process.
-Applicants are required to submit a complete project application including a detailed scope of work, project timeline, detailed budget, project maps and digital spatial data, calculated estimates of GHG emission reductions, and additional supporting documents as listed in the Project Application package described below.
+Applicants are required to submit a complete project application including a detailed scope of work, project workplan and timeline, detailed budget and budget justification, project maps and digital spatial data, supporting documents allowing for a calculation of GHG emission reductions by CAL FIRE staff, and additional supporting documents as listed in the Project Application package described below.

 Upon close of the application period, applications will be reviewed to determine if the project meets eligibility requirements.
-Those that do will be scored to determine how well the project fits the purpose and objectives of the Forest Health Program using the following Grant Selection Criteria.
+Eligible projects will be scored against selection criteria to determine how well the project fits the purpose and objectives of the Forest Health Program using the following Grant Selection Criteria.